TeamCodebreakers/IDK/assets/pitch.md

 * Matt Stuhring

 ### Summary of idea
-* We want an Alexa Skill that suggests places to eat by making a call to the Yelp Api and returning restaurant recommendations, by saying "Alexa, open I'm Hungry".
+* We want an Alexa Skill that suggests places to eat by making a call to the Yelp Api and returning restaurant recommendations, by saying "Alexa, open FeedMeNow".
 * This connects to S3 bucket with lambdas to allow persistence throughout the skill session & to allow the user to add multiple members to a group.

 ### What problem or pain point does it solve?